Cross-border railway lines in India

-Indian Railways jointly operates passenger and freight services with its neighboring countries.
+Indian Railways jointly operates passenger and freight services with its neighboring countries to connect the railway network in India.
 Railway line construction, maintenance, border check point management is also carried out with partner railway agencies and other government agencies.
 Some of the railway lines & services are operational while some are non-operational or in proposal or planning stages.

+India-Afghanistan

+While India officially considers Afghanistan a "contiguous neighbor" due to its claim over Gilgit-Baltistan (bordering the 106 km Wakhan Corridor), this territory is currently under disputed Pakistani administration, presently making a direct physical link impossible for India to build or operate.
+There is no active or proposed railway line connecting India directly to Afghanistan through the Wakhan Corridor.
+Instead, India’s rail connectivity strategy for Afghanistan focuses on the following multilateral transit routes that bypass Pakistan, primarily through Iran and Central Asia.